Stocks may avert pullback - again

-NEW YORK For a moment, U.S. stocks looked like they were headed for a long-awaited pullback last week.
+NEW YORK For a moment, stocks looked like they were headed for a long-awaited pullback this week.

 The benchmark Standard & Poor's 500 Index .SPX registered another week of gains on Friday, its fifth in six weeks, once again defying calls for a reversal in its five-month rally.